- Life sciences

 - Physican groups

-Arun Sharma specializes in the healthcare, life sciences, and energy sectors, where he has provided consulting services to both inside and outside counsel, industry clients, and government agencies such as the Federal Trade Commission (FTC) and the Federal Energy Regulatory Commission (FERC).
+Arun Sharma specializes in the healthcare and life sciences industries, where he has provided consulting services to both inside and outside counsel, industry clients, and government agencies such as the Federal Trade Commission (FTC) and the Federal Energy Regulatory Commission (FERC).

-Mr. Sharma provides consulting and economic analyses on engagements involving mergers, health insurance plans and reimbursements, class certification, patents, pharmaceutical pricing, False Claims Act, market manipulation, unfair competition, damages assessment, fraud, energy market modeling, contract disputes, market power analysis, and other antitrust issues.
-Mr. Sharma has managed large and complex litigation and consulting engagements, in which he combined industry expertise with economic and statistical analyses to develop and answer relevant questions.
+Mr. Sharma provides consulting and economic analyses on engagements involving healthcare mergers, healthcare market power analysis, health plan reimbursements, health plan network issues, provider pricing, pharmaceutical pricing, False Claims Act, class certification, patents, commercial success, market manipulation, unfair competition law, damages assessment, fraud, contract disputes, and other antitrust issues.
+Mr. Sharma has led large and complex litigation and consulting engagements, where he combines industry expertise with economic and statistical analyses to develop and answer relevant questions in such engagements.

 - In Federal Trade Commission v.
 St. Luke’s Health System, Ltd., lead project in support of the expert work of Professor David Dranove on behalf of the FTC and the State of Idaho.
 The agency, along with Idaho Attorney General and rival hospitals, challenged the acquisition of Saltzer Medical Group by St. Luke’s Health System.
 Provided economic analysis support on issues of market definition, competitive effects, and efficiencies.
 Judge B. Lynn Winmill, of the US District Court in the District of Idaho, ordered St. Luke’s to divest Saltzer Medical Group.

 - In Center City Periodontists, P.C. v.
-Dentsply International, Inc., provided consulting services and supported the expert work of Dr. Eric Gaier on ascertainability of the class and class-wide damages methodologies on behalf of Dentsply in connection with alleged breach of warranty claims associated with certain dental ultrasonic scaling devices.
+Dentsply International, Inc., provided consulting services to defense counsel.
+Also supported the expert work of Dr. Eric Gaier on ascertainability of the class and class-wide damages methodologies on behalf of Dentsply in connection with alleged breach of warranty claims associated with certain dental ultrasonic scaling devices.

 - Provided consulting services for Amgen, Inc. in the patent infringement suit Teva v.
 Amgen.
 Amgen obtained a favorable settlement, blocking the introduction of the infringing drug in the United States until one month before the patents at issue would expire.

 - Provided consulting and settlement support services to Dey Pharmaceuticals regarding pharmaceutical claims and pricing in United States v.
-Dey, Inc., and supported the expert work of Professor David Bradford.
+Dey, Inc. Also supported the expert work of Professor David Bradford.
 Developed economic analysis of pharmaceutical markets and reimbursements.
 Directed the analyses of Medicare and Medicaid data and reimbursement patterns.

 MA, Economics, University of Maryland